ryanozx/tp/docs/UserGuide.md

 #### Finding employees by all specified tags: `find-all-tag`

+To find employees by a set of specified tags, use the `find-all-tag` command.
+This command will find employees that are currently associated with all the specified tags that you enter.

 1. Type in the following [command](#glossary) in the [command box](#glossary) `find-all-tag t/TAG [t/MORE_TAGS]...` where `TAG` is to be replaced with the name of the [tags](#glossary).
    * At least one tag should be entered for search and more tags can be entered if you want to search for more.